nreinig3/anomaly-detection-capstone/README.md

 My transformer model uses an encoder to build a latent representation of the image inputs and a decoder to reconstruct them.
 Anomalies were identified by quantifying the deviation between layers of the encoder and layers of the decoder (reconstruction error), with the expectation that anomalies would have a higher deviation.

 ##### *DINOv2 Pre-Trained ViT Encoder*
-pre-trained Vision Transformer (ViT) as our encoder.
+To speed up processing and enhance extraction of important features, we used a pre-trained Vision Transformer (ViT) as our encoder.
 Pre-trained ViTs have been found to perform well in unsupervised anomaly detection and are used frequently in such architectures [5].
 DINOv2 is a ViT published in 2023 by researchers at Meta AI [8], which uses self-supervised learning to extract common features from images.
 It was trained on a